 - Almost 800,000 dog bites require medical attention every year.

-Dog owners have a responsibility to keep their animal restrained and on a leash and away from the public.
-Georgia’s dog bite laws can be complex.
-If you suffer a dog bite injury, the skilled Atlanta dog attack attorneys at Kaine Law are ready to fight for you.
+Dog owners have a responsibility to keep their animals restrained, on leashes, and away from the public.
+Georgia’s dog bite laws can be complex, but our team can help you navigate them.

 Connect with Our Team in Atlanta, GA